Category Archives: Romantic Drama

 Confused, Peter decides to marry Maggie and is quickly sent off to Brazil on business when his airplane crashes into the jungle leaving him presumed dead.

 When Sandra realizes she is pregnant, Maggie proposes she is allowed to raise the child as her own in exchange for taking care of Sandra financially.
-The two women go to Arizona to await the birth, and Sandra delivers a boy who is named after his father.
+The two women go to Arizona to await the birth, and Sandra delivers a boy named after his father.

 The storyline, despite being perfectly melodramatic and stellar for an afternoon daytime drama, is rather engaging throughout, never suffering from too much contrivance.

-The reason for this is that both Maggie and Sandra have appeal and both women are likable- or at least the film does its best not to make one woman the clear villain.
+Both Maggie and Sandra have appeal and both women are likable- or at least the film does its best not to make one woman the clear villain.
 Sandra, dripping with gorgeous fashion and a sturdy poise is confident, pairing well with Maggie’s southern charm and sensibilities- to say nothing of her wealth.
 Peter would do well with either woman and I found my allegiances shifting throughout the film.

-Suspension of disbelief must be achieved as the major plot point of the film is jarring in incomprehension.
+Suspension of disbelief must be achieved as the major plot of the film is jarring in incomprehension.
 Maggie offers to provide Sandra with a large sum of money to ensure her security.
 I did not buy this point as Sandra appears to be well-off, touring the world with incredible success and living a lavish lifestyle including a staff of servants and a gorgeous apartment in New York City.

 The character hardly appears to need a handout despite the incorporated dialogue of Sandra’s success predicted to wane as she ages.